Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 ## WebApps

-The official [CPlantBox webapp](https://cplantbox-danielleitner.pythonanywhere.com/) to demonstrate the impact of various parameters and to to explore 3D geometry.
+The official [CPlantBox webapp](https://cplantbox-danielleitner.pythonanywhere.com/) helps to demonstrate the impact of various parameters and to analyse and explore the 3D plant geometry.

 A [web application](http://cplantbox.com) designed for conduct simulations and visualize the dynamics of plant growth.
 It is part of Xiaoran Zhou's PhD thesis, the source code is avialable at [github-xiaoranzhou](https://github.com/xiaoranzhou/cpb).